 We are, however, worried about industrial and agricultural waste and the many metals, pesticides, pharmaceuticals, hormones and industrial toxins in sewage sludge.

 I have been looking for an affordable source of guaranteed sludge-free and chemical-free compost for months and recently contacted A1 Organics about selling to our local AZ nursery.

 It seems like it’s more work to BUY good compost than to MAKE it.

 We haven’t had much luck with conventional composting and today I’ll get started on our first Hugelkultur.

 It took me a long time to write this post because I really hate to have to expose Leslie Doyle as a fraudster.

 We all love to rant about Monsanto, but we ignore that “Monsanto” does NOTHING.
-It's just a corporation's name.
-People like Leslie make the decisions to kill millions of people and to possibly destroy our entire eco-system.
-Over 200,000 Indian farmers committed suicide after growing BT Cotton and subsequently suffering devastating financial problems.
-Never forget that PEOPLE make the corporate decisions.
+It’s just a corporation’s name.
+People like Leslie make the decisions to kill millions of people and to possibly destroy our entire ecosystem.
+Over 200,000 Indian farmers committed suicide after growing BT Cotton and subsequently suffered devastating financial problems.
+Never forget that PEOPLE make corporate decisions.

 I don’t know whether Leslie is incredibly stupid or greedy, or maybe both?

 Her husband has cancer and presumably, he eats her fruit and veggies, grown in sewage sludge.

 Leslie, what the hell is wrong with you?